Driving in Iceland: The Ultimate Guide to Road Trips

 To rent a passenger car in Iceland, you must be at least 20 years old, which is required for both insurance and safety purposes.

-For four-wheel drives or minibusses, the minimum age is 23, as these vehicles demand more driving experience and advanced handling skills.
+The minimum age is 23 for four-wheel drives or minibuses, as these vehicles demand more driving experience and advanced handling skills.

 A valid driver’s license, written in Latin letters and held for at least one year, must be presented at the time of rental to verify your eligibility.